Using the Arduino IDE with Swan

 Under Tools > Upload method, select "STM32CubeProgrammer (SWD)."

-Plug the Swan into a power source (e.g. a LiPo battery or your computer via USB to use the serial monitor).
+Plug the Swan into a power source (e.g. a LiPo battery or your computer via USB).

 Skip to the Blink the Onboard LED instructions below.